This is the ultimate guide to the humble motorcycle regulator rectifier.

 Most manufacturers have adopted subtle variations of Honda 1970’s classic motorcycles.
 Becoming widespread these are now the most commonly used wire colours:

-Yellow, White or Pink = AC Inputs (from the stator to the regulator rectifier)
+- Yellow, White or Pink = AC Inputs

-Red = V+ (from the regulator rectifier to the positive battery terminal via a fuse)
+- from the regulator rectifier to the positive battery terminal via a fuse

-Green = V- (from the regulator rectifier to the negative battery terminal)
+- from the regulator rectifier to the negative battery terminal

-Black = Vsense (positive feedback voltage from the wiring loom to the regulator rectifier)
+- positive feedback voltage from the wiring loom to the regulator rectifier

 Regulator Rectifier Wiring Basics